cedadev/eufar-ui/docs/developer/docs/eufar_js.md

 Nothing

-## updateExportResultsModal(hits)
+## requestFromMultiselect()
-Updates the "export results" modal dialogue box with the results of a search request (`hits`), formatted as JSON.
+Generates a partial Elasticsearch request from the variable names contained in the "variable select" multiselect box.

 ### Parameters
-* `hits` is a variable holding the results of an Elasticsearch search request.

-### Returns
-Nothing

-## requestFromMultiSelect()
-Constructs a partial Elasticsearch request from the selected variables from the variable multiselect widget.

-### Parameters
 None

 ### Returns
-A partial Elasticsearch request that filters search results based on the items selected in a multiselect widget on the page.
+A partial Elasticsearch request containing free-text search parameters for the variable names selected in the multiselect element.

 e.g. if the variables "altitude" and "velocity" are selected: